We’re telling everyone: someone living with HIV and on effective treatment can’t pass it on.

 Results found that where the HIV positive partner was on effective treatment (reducing the amount of the virus to ‘undetectable’ levels; also known as having an undetectable viral load), there were zero cases of HIV transmission.
 This is what is meant by the phrase Undetectable equals Untransmittable (U=U).

 This was further backed up in the PARTNER 2 study, published in May 2019, which also showed zero cases of transmission among 782 gay male couples.

 This gives us the robust evidence to confidently say that people on effective HIV treatment can’t pass on the virus.

 What we’re doing

-We’re working with communities, media, policy-makers and community groups to get this message across to as many people as possible.
+We’re working with communities, media, policy-makers, community groups and healthcare professionals to get this message across to as many people as possible.

 By helping to spread the word and ensure that people know the facts about HIV and effective treatment, we hope to tackle stigma and remove the fear that often surrounds the virus.

 We hope this will also lead to people getting more frequent and earlier HIV tests.